grafana/agent/docs/developer/release/create-release-branch.md

 1. Gather consensus on which commit should be used as a base for the release branch.

-2. Determine the version prefix
+2. Determine the version prefix.

     The release version prefix can be determined by looking at the last version and adding to it.